On the Ramanujan conjecture for automorphic forms over function fields I. Geometry: Main result

-On the other hand, $\Bun_G$, and its variants with level structure, are each related to a sequence of spaces of automorphic forms, one over each finite field extension $\mathbb F_{q^n}$ of the base field $\mathbb F_q$.
-The spaces of automorphic forms arise as the spaces of functions on the $\mathbb F_{q^n}$-points of $\Bun_G$, i.e., they are defined arithmetically in terms of rational points (Remark~\ref{space-of-automorphic-forms}).
-Because geometry is insensitive to base change, the geometry of $\Bun_G$ is only related to asymptotic information about this sequence of spaces as $q^n\to \infty$ (or possibly other subtler sorts of information that are invariant on passing to subsequences).
-For instance, by the Lefschetz fixed point formula, the dimension of the space of automorphic forms equals the number of $\mathbb F_{q^n}$-points which equals the supertrace of Frobenius on the cohomology (Lemma~\ref{arithmetic-to-geometry} and Proposition~\ref{p:spectral-trace}), so the cohomology of $\Bun_G$ gives information about the dimension of all the spaces of automorphic forms in the sequence.
-(Although for any nonabelian $G$ these spaces will have infinitely many $\mathbb F_{q^n}$-points, and so something must be done to remove Eisenstein series before this can be made precise -- in our paper, supercuspidal local conditions, defined in Section~\ref{s:compactly-induced}, are used.)
+Because geometry is insensitive to base change, the geometry of $\Bun_G$ is only related to asymptotic information about these spaces of automorphic forms as $q^n\to \infty$ (or possibly other subtler sorts of information that are invariant on passing to subsequences).
+For instance, by the Lefschetz fixed point formula, the dimension of the space of automorphic forms of level $1$ on $G_{ \mathbb F_{q^n}}(X)$ equals the number of $\mathbb F_{q^n}$-points of $\Bun_G$ which equals the supertrace of Frobenius on the cohomology of $\Bun_G$ (Lemma~\ref{arithmetic-to-geometry} and Proposition~\ref{p:spectral-trace}), so the cohomology of $\Bun_G$ gives information about the dimension of all the spaces of automorphic forms in the sequence.
+(However, for any nontrivial $G$, there exists some $n$ such that $\Bun_G$ will have infinitely many $\mathbb F_{q^n}$-points.
+To rigorously relate cohomology to counting automorphic forms we must make this count finite, which requires us to fix a central character, and, in addition, do something to remove Eisenstein series.
+In our paper the supercuspidal local prescribed conditions discussed in \S\ref{sub:intro-mgs} are used to remove the Eisenstein series.)